EscanBE/escan-request-redirector/README.md

 ## Escan Request Redirect

-Handling redirection when shutting down Escan on customer chains
+Handling redirection when Escan is not available